-- Cortadelia selloana ‘Pumila’: Also known as dwarf pampas grass, this cultivator can be found with plumes that range from pale yellow to ivory.
-Because it is a compact variety, it grows up to 5 feet tall.
+- Cortaderia selloana ‘Pumila’: Also known as dwarf pampas grass, this cultivator can be found with plumes that range from pale yellow to ivory.
+Because it is a compact variety, it grows up to five feet tall.
 This makes it a great choice for containers.

-- Cortadelia selloana ‘Sunningdale Silver’: As suggested by its name, this variety sports silver plumes.
+- Cortaderia selloana ‘Sunningdale Silver’: As suggested by its name, this variety sports silver plumes.
 They grow up to 10 feet tall and are not as prone to clumping.

-- Cortadelia selloana ‘Rendatleri’: This ‘pink feather’ cultivator is famous for its stunningly pink plumes and grows up to 8 feet tall.
+- Cortaderia selloana ‘Rendatleri’: This "pink feather" cultivator is famous for its stunningly pink plumes and grows up to eight feet tall.